zhaoyan1117/yanzhao.me/project/_posts/2013-12-21-e-commerce.md

 display_id: nemo

 name: Multitenancy e-commerce platform
-short_desc: Project for summer internship at GoDaddy.com, LLC
+short_desc: Project for my summer internship at GoDaddy.com, LLC
 lang: [rails, ruby, javascript, html5, mysql]
 description: |
     I have interned in the Presence and Commerce department at GoDaddy.com, LLC, and this is the project I have participated.